Security Camera Registry and Protection System (SCRAPS)

 No. Registration into the SCRAPS program allows police to contact you in the event that a crime is committed in your neighborhood.
 You are under no obligation to give police video anytime you do not want to.

 Information provided to the Lansdale Police Department regarding your camera systems will be for official use only.
 Your personal information is confidential and will not be for public dissemination.
-If you have additional questions or concerns about the program, please contact Detective Chad Bruckner at (267) 642-9413 or at firstname.lastname@example.org.
+If you have additional questions or concerns about the program, please email Detective Chad Bruckner or call (267) 642-9413.